smeup/jariko/docs/symboltable_serialization.md

 ### SymbolTable and IMemoryStorage state over time
 In this figure we will highlight the state transitions of main objects involved in the serialization during the interpretation of the RPG.
 Different colors stand for state transactions.
-Time sequence represents an hypothetical case for which the same RPG program will be interpreted sooner in POD1 and later in POD2, POD1 and POD2 host two different Jariko instances and are totally isolated one for each other.
+Time sequence represents a hypothetical case for which the same RPG program will be interpreted sooner in POD1 and later in POD2, POD1 and POD2 host two different Jariko instances and are totally isolated one for each other.

 ![PD000236-SerializationModel_2.png](images/PD000236-SerializationModel_2.png)
 * t1 - Variable X initialization and MemorySlice creation